inspire-eu-validation/RETIRED-ats-view-wmts/A.04.layer.name.id.md

 **Notes**

+The harmonized names only apply to the harmonized INSPIRE data sets provided according to the INSPIRE Data Specifications.

 It's assumed that there may be layers providing portrayals for both the INSPIRE data sets and non-INSPIRE data sets in the same service.
-Also it's assumed, that there may be more than one layer prortaying the same dataset and thus pointing to the same metadata record using the [Metadata element](#metadata).
+Also it's assumed, that there may be more than one layer portraying the same dataset and thus pointing to the same metadata record using the [Metadata element](#metadata).

 ## Contextual XPath references